-- Kines 116 First Aid, 2 or certification in both first aid and CPR from a campus or community organization.
+- Kines 116 First Aid and Basic Life Support, 2 or certification in both first aid and CPR from a campus or community organization.
 Documentation of current certification (either adult or child) must be presented to the health education program advisor.
 If equivalent is used, the minor will require only 24 credits.

 - Human Biology requirement.
 Complete one of the following:

 Gen&WS 103 Women and Their Bodies in Health and Disease, 3

 Genetics/Zoology/Botany 133 Genetics and Human Affairs, 3